• Skip to main content

 3. Foundation of the Archeology Museum

 The Istanbul Archeology Museum was founded by Osman Hamdi Bey, a painter and intellectual.
-His work titled The Tortoise Trainer is exhibited in Pera Museum today.
+His work titled The Tortoise Trainer is exhibited in Pera Museum today (this famous painting can be seen in the image above).

 Osman Hamdi Bey exhibited works he brought from all over Anatolia in Hagia Irene Church.
 However, the historical building did not have enough space.
 For this reason, the construction of the new museum building has begun.